rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 ## Creating an Extension as a top-level-product

 The next step is to create an extension.
+We will use as a Getting Started example a [Top-level product](./usecases/top-level-product) extension, but you can also create a [Cluster-level product](./usecases/cluster-level-product) extension.

 ### Creating an Extension